Duramax LML DPF Delete Guide

 Jake is a founder of 8020 Media and has been creating automotive content online since 2017.
 He has been the lead writer for Chevy Trucks and has transformed it from the old and outdated site it was into what it is today.
 Jake creates a ton of GM related content for the 8020 Media YouTube channel and specializes in Duramax and Vortec information but has a wealth of knowledge across all GM cars and engines.
 Jake believes the L5P is the best diesel on the market today.

-For both preventative maintenance and performance reasons, deleting the Duramax LML DPF system is popular.
-This guide is going to discuss the various LML emissions systems, the pros and cons of deleting the DPF system, and what LML DPF delete kits you’ll need to get the job done.
+While the Duramax emissions systems are good for what they are meant to do (reduce emissions), they do have some downsides to both performance and reliability.
+For these reasons, deleting the Duramax LML DPF system is popular.
+This guide is going to discuss the various emissions systems, the pros and cons of deleting the DPF system, and what delete kits you’ll need to get the job done.

 What is the Duramax LML DPF System?

-We talked a lot about SCR and DEF in our intro paragraphs.
-So, what do those have to do with the DPF system?
 The DPF system is actually the last part of the Duramax emissions components in the exhaust.
 First is the diesel oxidation catalyst, or DOC, which is essentially a catalytic converter.
 The DOC usually sits right behind the downpipe.
 Next up is the SCR (selective cat reduction) system which uses DEF fluid to turn NOx into gas and water vapors.
 The DOC and SCR systems burn the exhaust gas down as much as possible before reaching the DPF.

 On the Duramax LML the DPF filter is actually integrated into the same piping and housing as the SCR system.
 So the exhaust system goes downpipe > DOC > SCR > DPF > cat-back exhaust and muffler.